Engine-Writer/assessment-linux/README.md

 ## License

-This project is not licensed because ~~I still can't find a license~~ this is an interview project.
+This project is not licensed because it is an interview project.
 The code may be used freely anywhere as long as the file is equiped with a visible disclaimer linking to this GitHub repository